 Some pies, on the other hand, are a meal in themselves.
 I can think of two, both from Western Crete.
 Boureki, which is a Turkish word meaning little pie with meat or cheese in most of Greece, is a vegetable specialty of Chania.
 Basically it consists of layers of potatoes, zucchini (or pumpkin), myzithra and mint, but there are countless variations: with or without crust, with or without tomatoes, and so forth.
-Yummy, especially when the
+Yummy, especially

 pastry contains red wine.
 An even richer Chania pie used to be eaten only at Easter after weeks of fasting.
 Now you can find it on menus year round.
 Tourta Paschalini should have pieces of lamb sandwiched between layers of three cheeses – myzithra, malaka and staka.
 Here, too, mint adds its zing, for as one Chania cook told me, “Without mint you have nothing.”

 Naturally, many pies are filled with those wild greens or “horta” Crete is famous for.
 The island boast literally hundreds of varieties of edible “weeds.”
 Their vitamins and minerals have been credited with many of the beneficial aspects of the so-called Cretan or Mediterranean Diet.
 You would think that after eating little else during the Second World War, people would be tired of this subsistence food.
 Not at all.
-They prize their greens, make
+They prize their

 judicious mixtures of tart, bitter, sour and sweet to get just the right balance of flavors, and are willing to shell out lots of euros for the rarest ones.
 Sweetish askolimbous or skolimbi, the root of a thistle, fetches higher prices than filet mignon.
 Bitter stamnagathi, which looks like baby arugula, can make your salad a luxury item.

 As I write this, trying to conjure up delectable meals I’ve eaten in Crete, I’m also pondering just what makes Cretan food so truly memorable and distinct from that of the rest of the country.
 One essential ingredient is surely the wonderful Cretan olive oil.
 Lots of it is organic, pressed at monasteries like Toplou (near Siteia) and Agia Triada (on Akrotiri).
-Crete actually produces 30 percent of Greece’s olive oil and the island consumes more of it
+Crete actually produces 30 percent of Greece’s olive oil and the island consumes

 per capita than anywhere else in the world.
 Another factor is the freshness of the fruit and vegetables and the simplicity with which they are prepared.

 Cretan cooks steer away from complicated sauces that might mask the taste of a baked fish or meat stew.
 They resist the impulse to sprinkle blends of spices or herbs.
 In fact, spices rarely figure in Cretan main dishes, the exceptions being cumin, and the occasional dash of hot pepper, which may have been introduced by refugees from Turkey after 1922.
-You find them most often in Eastern Crete, though the refugees were settled throughout the island.
-Instead,
+You find them most often in Eastern Crete, though the refugees were settled throughout the

 you’re more likely to be presented with an elemental dish that might go back to Minoan times.
 Like snails boubouristous.
 Snail shells from Crete were found amid the volcanic ash at Akrotiri on Santorini.
 They might even have been cooked the same way – with salt, rosemary sprigs and a dash of vinegar.
 The name comes from the noise the snails make when they bubble in the skillet.
 (One of my very favorite Cretan treats.)

 You can tell Cretans prefer simple tastes when you know what they serve at weddings.
 Gamopilafo or wedding pilaf is nothing more than rice cooked in meat broth, with no seasonings whatsoever.
 All the flavor, and there’s lots of it, comes from boiling several yearling lambs or kids in a huge cauldron and then stirring rice into the broth until all the liquid is absorbed.
-The meat, lifted out after all the goodness is extracted,
+The meat, lifted out after all the goodness

 becomes dark and stringy.
 I found it quite nasty, but the locals devoured it.
 The rice, on the other hand, whether topped with staka or not, is nothing short of divine.
 Luckily, you don’t have to go to a wedding to enjoy this.
 Many Chania tavernas serve it.
 And funnily, in Eastern Crete, thick spaghetti is added to the broth to make gamomakaronada – which doesn’t sound quite as good – but it might surprise me.

 When you hear of meals like these, you wonder about the famous Cretan Diet.
 How could these sumptuous combinations of meat, pasta and sinful dairy be good for you?
 Of course, the answer is, they are not, but then again few people on the island eat such rich food all the time.
 Even today, while you can find feasting dishes in restaurants, the locals save them for special events and holidays like Christmas and Easter.
-Though it must be said that special
+Though it must be said

 occasions come round much more frequently than they did in the old days when meat was a luxury most families could not afford once a month, never mind several times a week.

 But while Crete might be a carnivore’s notion of nirvana – if you’re happy with lamb, kid and pork and don’t crave T-bone steaks – it’s even more a paradise for vegetarians.
-Thanks to the traditional and strictly imposed fasting rules of the Orthodox Church, Cretans and indeed most Greeks used to go without meat, poultry, dairy products and even fish for long periods before Christmas and the Assumption of the Virgin (August 15th) as well as before Easter.
+Thanks to the traditional and strictly imposed fasting rules of the Orthodox Church, Cretans and indeed most Greeks used to go without meat, poultry, dairy products and even fish for long periods before Christmas and the Assumption of the Virgin (August 15th) as well

 They also fasted on Wednesdays and Fridays, and although fewer people are devout or self-disciplined enough to continue this practice today, it does mean that there are dozens of recipes for veggies and legumes.
 And restaurants still feature them, whether out of deference to fasting customers or nostalgia, I couldn’t say.